 Fully refurbished for 2016.
 Modern and cosy lodge with one double and one twin.
 Bath with overhead shower and separate shower room.
 Open plan lounge/kitchen/dining area with doors leading out to verandah with views across the valley.
 Outdoor hot tub.

 Fully refurbished for 2016.
 Traditional lodge with one double and one twin.
 Bath with overhead shower and separate sauna.
 Open plan lounge/kitchen/dining area leading onto verandah.
 Outdoor hot tub.
-No pets.

 Superb two storey lodge with spectacular views across the valley and out to sea.
 Ground floor: One double with ensuite shower and sauna.
 Two twins both with ensuite bath with overhead shower.
 Modern open plan kitchen/dining area with French doors leading out to decking.
 First floor: Spacious living area with pull down double bed.
 Dishwasher.
 Outdoor hot tub.
 No pets.